 The same could be said for the feedback of delegates at the recent LDAS conference where 62% said they had not experienced an improvement in accessibility since the introduction of the Fairer Scotland Disability Plan and cited more accessible bus travel as one of the main areas they want to see improved in order to make life ‘fairer’ for them.

 So what can be done?
 When compiling their questionnaire report, the Forth Valley group have come up with two important corresponding steps they hope to take forward if it is something the broader learning disability community feels would be a general benefit.

-Step one is a development on existing disability cards to serve as a discreet but official identifier that the person has a learning disability – something which may not be readily apparent – but one that would be incorporated onto the National Entitlement card.
+Step one is a development on the Thistle card and other disability cards that exist, an official identification that the person has a learning disability – something which may not be readily apparent – but one that would be incorporated onto the National Entitlement card.
 Group member Craig explained: “We use the Thistle card and other First Bus cards that say you have a disability but they are not taken seriously and some people have been told by drivers that they don’t know about them.
 So it needs to be something official, something with status.
 So the best thing would be to put a symbol or colour on the official travel card so bus drivers know you might need some support.”

-Step two, correspondingly, is bespoke learning disability awareness training for all bus companies/staff that includes the input of people with learning disabilities themselves so that drivers will know about the type of support they’re required to give when they see the learning disability identification, regardless of the company they work with.
+Step two, correspondingly, is bespoke learning disability awareness training for bus staff that includes the input of people with learning disabilities themselves so that drivers will know about the type of support they’re required to give when they see the learning disability identification.

-If we are going to take accessibility and accessible buses seriously these are the changes many people with learning disabilities would like to see.
-But they can only happen with the agreement of bus companies and a commitment from bus customers that sometimes helping a vulnerable person will hold up your route or risk inconveniencing other users.
-If we want to be a truly accessible society it is changes like these that we will all have to support.
+If we are going to take accessibility and buses seriously these are the changes many people with learning disabilities would like to see.
+But this can only happen with the agreement of bus companies and a commitment from bus customers that sometimes helping a vulnerable person will hold up your route or risk inconveniencing other users.
+If we want to be a truly accessible society these are the changes we will all have to support.